clij/clij-docs/referenceJava.md

 ## blurSliceBySlice( ClearCLBuffer src,  ClearCLBuffer dst,  int kernelSizeX,  int kernelSizeY,  float sigmaX,  float sigmaY )

+Computes the Gaussian blurred image of an image given two sigma values in X and Y. Thus, the filterkernel can have non-isotropic shape.

+The Gaussian blur is applied slice by slice in 2D.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dst,  int kernelSizeX,  int kernelSizeY,  float sigmaX,  float sigmaY